ahmadfikrin/ngsr/README.md

     *   Check freshness (Fresh vs. Expiring).
     *   Alert if items are about to expire.
 *   **🍲 Smart Recipe Generation**: Suggests recipes that use available ingredients and strictly adhere to the user's health profile.
-*   **📊 History Tracking**: Saves all scans and analysis results to Google Cloud Firestore for historical tracking.

 ## 🛠️ Tech Stack